Russ Francis

-Russell Ross Francis (born April 3, 1953) is an American former professional football player who was a tight end for thirteen seasons in the National Football League (NFL).
+Russell Ross Francis (April 3, 1953 – October 1, 2023) was an American professional football player who was a tight end for 13 seasons in the National Football League (NFL).
 He played for the New England Patriots and San Francisco 49ers.
+He was also a professional wrestler.

 Francis finished his NFL career with 393 receptions for 5,262 yards and 40 touchdowns.
 He was inducted into the Oregon Sports Hall of Fame in 1993.